AI Agent Access (MCP)

 - Headings, paragraphs, lists, and tables exactly as authored

-- Draw.io diagrams as image URLs pointing to ArchRepo’s CDN (
+- Draw.io diagrams as image URLs pointing to ArchRepo’s versioned media endpoint (

 plantumlcode blocks.
-Claude and other AI tools can read PlantUML syntax and understand the diagram’s structure. - References to embedded model items and data entities, shown as inline notes with their IDs.
+Claude and other AI tools can read PlantUML syntax and understand the diagram’s structure. - References to embedded model items, shown as hyperlinks to the item’s page in ArchRepo.

 If a model item has no narrative, the tool returns (No narrative content).